BugaevAnton/rsschool-cv/cv.md

 ### 7.
 In 2011 he graduated from Vitebsk State Technological University as an engineer.
 ### 8.
-A (School and university education)
+A (School and university education)!